A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about Real Talk: HBCU Edition

-Fifth grade students create iconic symbol of Day of the Dead
+Fifth Grade Students Create Iconic Symbol of Day of the Dead

 The Day of the Dead (el Día de los Muertos), is a Mexican holiday where families welcome back the souls of their deceased relatives for a brief reunion that includes food, drink and celebration.
 A blend of Mesoamerican ritual, European religion and Spanish culture, the holiday is celebrated each year from October 31-November 2.
 Fifth grade students learned more about this holiday in art and worked on creating their very own sugar skulls.